 Aim to add complexity as the app develops over time without ever making it complicated.
 This process is known as ‘layering in functionality’.
 Begin with a skeleton structure that is clearly defined, interaction patterns, and information architecture, and these must be kept consistent – it makes the addition of secondary features without compromising the app’s core.

 Never make your icon become an afterthought as this is your primary branding element.
-There is no need of communicating your app’s exact functionality, but it must sound professional and visually relate to your app’s interface through form, color, or iconography.
+There is no need for communicating your app’s exact functionality, but it must sound professional and visually relate to your app’s interface through form, colour, or iconography.
 A user shouldn’t be surprised after downloading, by the feel of the app after the icon is trapped.

 Usually, clean design scales well.
 Consider how services like Facebook, Google, and Twitter have translated into the iPad and iPhone versions of the desktop apps of Apple like iWork.
 Mostly, smaller versions are more model in their structure; still, they very much share a similar general feel and look.